electron/governance/wg-releases/README.md

 ## Feature Backport Requests
 Backporting non-breaking features to supported versions requires the approval of the Releases Working Group.
 Any feature PR that is targeting branch(es) other than master should be labeled with a `pending-vote 🗳` label.
 The approval process will work as follows:
 1. By requesting backport of a feature, the submitter of the PR is assuming responsibility for this feature on the requested branches.
-If it causes breakage, you will be responsible for fixing the breakage.
+If a backport PR causes any breakage, it may be removed if the PR submitter does not fix the breakage.
 2. All issues labeled as `pending-vote 🗳` will be reviewed during the Releases Working Group weekly meeting.
-Alternatively, the Releases Working Group may vote for issues asynchronously.
+Alternatively, the Releases Working Group may vote for issues asynchronously for requests that need a quicker response.
 3. Backport requests require that at least 3 working group members approve the request.
+If at least 3 working group members have approved the request and there are no objections from other members, the request will be immediately approved once 3 members have approved.
 If there is not unanimous approval of the feature, a majority of the Working Group will be required to approve the request.
+Due to the distributed nature of the Releases WG, a backport request that doesn't have consensus may take longer to be approved or rejected until all available members can weigh in.
 4. Once a backport request has been approved the PR will be labeled with the approved branches (eg `bp-9-x-y-approved`).
-5. If a backported feature breaks a release or causes instability to the release, it will be immediately reverted and it will be the submitter's responsiblity to fix the feature before it will be allowed back into the release.
+5. If a backported feature breaks a release or causes instability to the release, it will be the submitter's responsiblity to fix the issue.
+If the issue cannot be resolved, the feature may be removed completely.

 Please note that during our quiet period during our [Final Beta Release](https://github.com/electron/governance/blob/master/wg-releases/major-release-process.md#final-beta-release), we will not accept feature backports to the beta release.